Skip to content

 The same data lives in multiple places

 Sales updates the CRM, operations uses a spreadsheet, finance checks the ERP, and support looks at yet another system.
 Each team works from a slightly different version of reality.
+This is exactly the type of friction that a CRM-ERP integration is designed to eliminate.

 Process status is unclear